MccOnGitHub/Mc-GuessingGame/README.md

 here i just do some random stuff
 (currently it is a giveaway guessing game in which if you guess the correct word it will show a code for 40ish idk cod points for free!!)
 **Give it a try!**

 https://mccongithub.github.io/Mc-GuessingGame/

+*for better experience, open the link from your browser.

 **if u know how to use github, yeah take the cod points its free just take it*